Visa Bulletin Predictions 2025

 The 7% Per-Country Cap

-There is a legal limit on the number of immigrants from any country receiving green cards yearly for the family and employment preference categories.
+There is a legal limit on the number of immigrants from any country who can receive green cards each year for the family and employment preference categories.
 Specifically, no country can be allocated more than 7% of the total number of employment-based (EB) and family-based (FB) preference visas available annually.
-However, this restriction does not apply to immediate relatives of U.S. citizens, for whom there are no per-country limits.
+However, this restriction does not apply to immediate relatives of U.S. citizens, for whom there are no caps on the number of visas issued per country.

 Due to limitations on the number of green cards issued per category and country, prolonged waiting periods exist for specific categories, disproportionately affecting certain nations.